API-Skeletons/zf-oauth2-doctrine/README.md

 Entity Relationship Diagram
 ---------------------------

-In order to understand how OAuth2 works you should understand the ERD.
-This is stored in a [Skipper](http://www.skipper18.com) file.
+In order to understand how OAuth2 works you will understand the ERD.
+The ERD is stored in [Skipper](http://www.skipper18.com).
 If you do not have Skipper and you are writing a Doctrine application now would be a good time to consider an upgrade to your practices.

-The ERD is here: https://github.com/TomHAnderson/zf-oauth2-doctrine/blob/master/media/OAuth2-orm.skipper
+The ERD is in the media directory.

-Because you'll be integrating zf-oauth2-doctrine with your own ERD you may include the externally stored https://github.com/TomHAnderson/zf-oauth2-doctrine/blob/master/media/OAuth2-orm.module.xml bundle into your ERD.
+Because you'll be integrating zf-oauth2-doctrine with your own ERD you may include the externally stored OAuth2-orm.module.xml skipper bundle in your ERD.

 Configuration
 -------------

-Copy ```config/oauth2.doctrine-[orm|odm].global.php.dist``` to your autoload directory and rename to ```oauth2.doctrine-[orm|odm].global.php``` You will need toedit this file with your User entity which is not provided.
+Copy ```config/oauth2.doctrine-orm.global.php.dist``` to your autoload directory and rename to ```oauth2.doctrine-orm.global.php``` You will need to edit this file with at least your User entity, which is not provided.

 Using Default Entities